seqscope/ficture/docs/localrun_legacy.md

 ### Prepare environment

-Suppose you have installed dependencies following [Install](install.md)
+Suppose you have installed dependencies following [Install](install.md).
+This document assume you are on the `stable` branch.

 Activate your virtual environmnet if needed
 ```